-Here, $E{def+ion}$ is the total energy of the graphitic (defect containing) system after the insertion of one AM atom, and E{def} is the energy of the AM-free layers, wheras E{ion} is the energy of the AM in the bulk metal phase.
+Here, E{def+AM} is the total energy of the graphitic (defect containing) system after the insertion of one AM atom, and E{def} is the energy of the AM-free layers, wheras E{AM} is the energy of the AM in the bulk metal phase.

-First, the intercalation of an AM ion in defect-free AA and AB type layers with enforced stacking sequence was investigated for the C108 supercell.
-While the AB stacking (i.e. pristine graphite) is more stable for the ion-free system (by about \approx 7 meV/at), the intercalation of one AM ion - corresponding to a AMC108 stoichiometry - does result in different scenarios.
-The intercalation of one Li ion is energetically favorable (see Table.
-2), with the AB stacking remaining the more stable configuration.
+First, the intercalation of an AM atom in defect-free AA and AB type layers with enforced stacking sequence was investigated for the C108 supercell.
+While the AB stacking (i.e. pristine graphite) is more stable for the AM-free system (by about \approx 7 meV/at), the intercalation of one AM atom - corresponding to an AMC108 stoichiometry - does result in different scenarios.
+The intercalation of one Li atom is energetically favorable (see Table 1), with the AB stacking remaining the more stable configuration.
 Li is sitting above the center of a hexagon in one layer, while being ontop of a carbon atom for the other.
-However, already by intercalating one Li atom, the difference in energy between the AA and the AB stacking is reduced to \approx 4 meV/at.
+However, already by intercalating one Li atom, the difference in energy between the AA and the AB stacking is reduced to ≈ 4 meV/at.
 This indicates that further Li intercalation can be expected to result in a stabilization of the AA stacking.
-For the intercalation of one Na ion, the most stable configuration also corresponds to an AB stacking, however, the Na intercalation is indeed energetically unfavorable, as can be inferred from the positive insertion energy in Table 2.
+For the intercalation of one Na atom, the most stable configuration also corresponds to an AB stacking, however, the Na intercalation is indeed energetically unfavorable, as can be inferred from the positive insertion energy in Table 1.
 While an AA stacking is found to be less stable, an intermediate stacking involving both AA and AB stacking with the energy almost identical to the AB stacked case was also observed.
-Finally, for the insertion of one K ion, again the AB stacking is found to be energetically most stable, however, the AA stacking (and an intermediate stacking sequence) is found to be energetically almost degenerate (all within 1 meV/at).
-Yet, surprisingly, the K intercalation is also found to be energetically largely unfavorable (see Table 2).
-In contrast to the case of Na, the K intercalation, however, becomes energetically favorable at larger K contents as can be infered from Table 2 for the case of AMC48.
+Finally, for the insertion of one K atom, again the AB stacking is found to be energetically most stable, however, the AA stacking (and an intermediate stacking sequence) is found to be energetically almost degenerate (all within 1 meV/at).
+Yet, surprisingly, the K intercalation is also found to be energetically largely unfavorable (see Table 1).
+In contrast to the case of Na, the K intercalation, however, becomes energetically favorable at larger K contents as can be infered from Table 1 for the case of AMC48.
 Interestingly, for all cases the AB stacking is preserved for low AM concentrations.
 The reason is that the van der Waals forces between two adjacent layers prevail over the energy gain obtained by the insertion of a low AM fraction.
-However, the decreasing energy differences between the different stackings already indicate that for larger AM fractions a transition to an AA stacking with the AMs above and below a carbon hexagon can be expected - as is indeed already observed for the case of AM48 (see Table 2).
+However, the decreasing energy differences between the different stackings already indicate that for larger AM fractions a transition to an AA stacking with the AMs above and below a carbon hexagon can be expected - as is indeed already observed for the case of AM{48} (see Table 1).
 This alkali metal concentration is just on the verge of favoring an AA stacking.
 In fact, in the case of Na and K, the AA stacked configuration is already the more stable one, while for Li the AB stacking is still slightly favored.
-The observed trend towards an AA stacking corresponds to the sequence of the typical intercalation compounds with increased carbon content, as discussed in literature56.
-Regarding the equivalent situation for the corresponding defect containing systems, clearly shows that the presence of defects can stabilize the insertion of AMs in graphite derivatives, however, the insertion energy strongly depends on the respective intercalation site (see Table 1).
-Furthermore, as already mentioned above, MV, SW and MSW defects stabilize the AB type stacking, which is then to a large extent also preserved for the low AM contents discussed in the following.
+The observed trend towards an